If 1 pound of wettable powder is recommended per 100 gallons, how many tablespoons would be needed for 1 gallon?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-This is approximately equal to 1 teaspoon, which corresponds closely with the original correct
+This value rounds to 1 teaspoon, which aligns with the correct answer provided.
+The calculations confirm that for

 Subscribe